justinsvegliato/opensr/README.md

   4. Once you refresh, you should have a page with just one row.
 Go ahead and click the purple text of that row.
 It should start with the text **heroku-postgres**.
 It'll bring up a new page.
 Keep this page open.
 We'll need the this information in the next step.

 8. Now that we've created a database, we need to plug in the database details into Cloud9.
 To do so, go back to your OpenSR workspace in Cloud9.
 On the left hand side of that page, you'll see a navigation pane that contains folders and files.
-Open up the top folder **opens*r* if it's not already open and then open up the other **opensr** .
+Open up the top folder **opensr** if it's not already open and then open up the other **opensr** .
 Once we've opened up that folder, click the **settings.py** file.
 We'll need to change a few aspects of this file to account for the database we've just created.

 9. In **settings.py** file, we only need to modify a couple things.
 Let's start with the database details.
 Change the information between the single quotes (*'*) for **NAME**, **USER**, **PASSWORD**, **HOST**, and **PORT**.
 This information is listed on the Heroku page that we kept open from before.
 Just copy and paste the database details to the **settings.py** file that we have open.
 Be careful!
-If we accidentally delete a *'* or another character, it might mess up our program!
+If we accidentally delete a single quote (**'**) or another character, it might mess up our program!

   ```python
   DATABASES = {